Hayan47/Nurse-App/README.md

 Wave Heart is an app for nurses to organize their patients and make specific reminders of any care required in a particular time. built using flutter framework used packages:
+* getx for state management
+* sqflite for database
+* flutter local notifications for reminders notifications
+features:
+* simple UI screens easy to use
+* light and dark mode
+* add patients and their details
+* cancel or reactivate any reminder
+* supports English, French and Arabic

+apk download: